kmocorro/kevinmocorro.com/content/blog/do-not-lose-hope/index.md

 ---
 title: Don't lose hope
 date: "2019-04-18"
 description: "My mind urges me to stand and walk away.
-But there's something inside of me saying \"Stay for a little while and we will go home later.\"."
+But there's something inside of me saying \"Stay for a little while and we will go home later.\"..."
 ---

 Exactly 6 years ago, I graduated from a state university in Philippines which I took Computer Engineering Technology.
 Mom asked me if I still want to continue my bachelors degree in Computer Engineering.